tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-causes.md

 ## Technical over exposure

 If we're not careful, the business can end up knowing too much about the technology choices.
-It's really none of their concern. [more to come]
+The business may feel that they need to be aware of the system architecture or technical decisions in order to approve a working system.
+In reality, it's really none of their concern.
+The business should be concerned that their business goals can be met and should learn to trust the technical staff to deliver an architecture that can support that objective.
+This goes both ways though as the technical staff have to earn that trust.

+Business staff are not best placed to make technical decisions and knowing too much about technology empowers them to do so.
+It's the same for technical staff, technical staff are not best placed in making business decisions.
+That's not to say that business and technology staff should not collaborate but a healthy balance is required.

+If the business are acclimatised to focus on technology, it can be difficult to refocus on high-level business value.
+It can help to agree this point with the team so that they can be reminded when veering off track.

 ## Cargo cult

 One of the biggest problems with the traditional acceptance test process is the temptation to focus on the practices and not the reasons behind them.
 Just like a [cargo cult](http://en.wikipedia.org/wiki/Cargo_cult), practitioners can be lured into following behaviours in the hope that the benefits will magically manifest.
 It's a causal fallacy.
 Tests aren't the goal unto themselves.

+The best recourse is to continually evaluate the process.
+Having something to actually measure against makes this much less subjective but cumming up with meaningful heuristics is notoriously difficult.

 ## Command and control structures